ronaldo0010/Mitigating-SYN-Flood/README.md

 In the study [Scholz, 2020], the stack used to find if is possible to mitigate SYN-attacks with a programmable data plane is described below.

 ### Software Packet Processing Prototype
-* libmoon for SYN proxy prototype in software targeting Commercial Off The Shelf hardware.
+* `Libmoon` for SYN proxy prototype in software targeting Commercial Off The Shelf hardware.
   * Powerful and easy-to-use scripting on top of DPDK's packet handling.
-  * Proxy runsas userspace program.
+  * Proxy runs as userspace program.
   * TCP handshake done by proxy application.
   * Libmoon receive and process packet in batches.
 * Hash function
-  * Peudo-crytographic SipHash function for cookies and hashmap
+  * Peudo-crytographic `SipHash` function for cookies and hashmap
-  * SipHash can be integrated with programmable software and hardware dataplanes.
+  * `SipHash` can be integrated with programmable software and hardware dataplanes.
 [Found here](https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/2019-P4-workshop-hashing.pdf).
 * Connection State Tracking
-  * Garbage collection with second chance page replacement algorithm.
+  * Garbage collection with __second chance page replacement__ algorithm.
   * Each state extends two bits.
 If neither are in a set state, entry is inactive and removed.
 * SYN-Authentication
-  * Fixed size bitmap as Data Structure (DS) for whitelist.
+  * Fixed size `bitmap` as Data Structure (DS) for whitelist.
-  * ForEach, two bits used for second-chance page replacement algorithm (total of 1GB for entire IPv4 address space).
+  * ForEach, two bits used for second-chance page replacement algorithm for __total of 1GB for entire IPv4 address space__.
   * IPv6 whitelisting based on subnet or hash-based DS.
 * SYN-Cookies
   * Two hash maps (`active` and `history`) in conjunction